yuen-sihao/ip/docs/README.md

 # User Guide
 Duke is a desktop application to help you in the management of tasks.

-## Before you begin:
-1. Ensure that you have **Java 11** installed on your computer.
-2. Ensure that you have the latest version of `Duke.jar`.
-You can get it from [here](https://github.com/yuen-sihao/ip/realeases).
-3. Transfer the `Duke.jar` file to a suitable local directory.
-4. Launch your command line terminal.
-For *Windows command line*, check that your font is set to **NSimSun**.
-5. Navigate to the directory that stores your `Duke.jar` file.
-6. Run the ```java -Dfile.encoding=UTF-8 -jar Duke.jar``` to launch the Duke application.

 ## Features

 ### Task Management